Request For Proposal

 - Institutional Commitment – matching costs are not required, but will be considered.
 Cost-sharing faculty effort will not be considered as matching costs.

-Letters of intent must be submitted as a single PDF file to Gary Nice, President and CEO of NCCF by email at firstname.lastname@example.org no later than 5 PM CDT on July 1, 2013.
-Review is expected to occur by July 22, 2013 and successful applicants will receive an invitation to submit a full proposal no later than July 31, 2013.
-Invited full proposals will be due on August 30, 2013.
+Letters of intent must be submitted as a single PDF file to Gary Nice, President and CEO of NCCF by email at firstname.lastname@example.org no later than 5 PM CDT on June 30, 2014.
+Review is expected to occur by July 20, 2014 when successful applicants will receive an invitation to submit a full proposal.
+Invited proposals will be due no later than September 1, 2014.